takeken1/spring-boot-groupsequence-example/README.md

 This is a sample app using javax.validation.GroupSequence annotation.

+## Prerequisites

+The following must be installed on your machine for this sample app to work.

+* Java JDK 11 or later
+* VSCord

+## Required VS Code extensions

+The extensions that need to be installed are:

+* Java Extension Pack
+* Spring Boot Extension Pack

 ## Quick Start

 ### git clone and open the project in VS Code.